 Witness to Executions

-Most states require that members of the law-enforcement community and the media attend the carrying out of the death penalty.
+Most American states require that members of the law-enforcement community and the media attend the carrying out of the death penalty.
 Some also require that volunteer civilians with no connection to the crime act as witnesses.

 The witness area is physically separated from the execution chamber and a large glass window allows for viewing.
 If family members of the convict and his or her victims are also in attendance they are placed in separate viewing rooms.
 Authorities try to ensure their paths never cross during the procedure.